2341/2341.github.io/_posts/2021-06-20-add-extensions-to-edge-with-application-guard.markdown

 <img src="/assets/img/edge-registry2.jpg" alt="">
 <img src="/assets/img/edge-registry1.jpg" alt="">
-The value of the extensions can be found on microsoftedge.microsoft.com/addons in the URL on the extension sites.
+The ID of the extensions can be found on microsoftedge.microsoft.com/addons in the URL on the extension sites.
 You can check if you done everything right under "edge://policy".

 <img src="/assets/img/extension-id.jpg" alt="">